CU-ESIIL/documentation/docs/index.md

 # Environmental Data Science Innovation & Inclusion Laboratory (ESIIL)

-Welcome to the ESIIL-CASE Documentation pages.
+Welcome to the ESIIL-OASIS Documentation pages.

 Information on using the CASE cyberinfrastructure is maintained here